mala-project/mala/_sources/install/README.md.txt

 $ pip install -r requirements.txt
 ```

-or just install the package along with it's basic dependencies
+or just install the package along with its basic dependencies

 ```sh
 $ pip install -e .